 Students as Field Researchers

-Join the Houston Zoo and The Nature Conservancy for a day of interactive activities where students complete actual field research activities and learn more about the native species in the Houston-Galveston area.
+Join the Houston Zoo and The Nature Conservancy at the Texas City Prairie Preserve for a day of hands-on activities where students will participate in field research techniques and explore native species in the Houston-Galveston area.
 Up to 60 students in grades K-12 use hands-on techniques and tools to explore prairie and coastal ecology.
 Time of year, weather conditions, and student ages and number will determine which activities will be completed.
 Each group participates in three of the following activities that reinforce a number of TEKS objectives: